jgoalby/jgoalby.github.io/_articles/logseq.md

 # Syncing using GitHub on iOS using WorkingCopy

 Please note that you will have to do these steps for each iOS device you want to use LogSeq on.
+Also note that you will need to pay for the pro features of WorkingCopy to link folders.

 ## Step 1, Set up the folder to sync
 - Clone your repository